smindel/silverstripe-gis/README.md

 ## Requirements

-- MySQL 5.7+ or Postgres with PostGIS extension
+- MySQL 5.7+ or Postgres with PostGIS extension or Sqlite3 with SpatiaLite
 - SilverStripe framework 4
 - GDAL for raster support